 Without control and regulation, your generator could either jam or blow up.
 The voltage regulator conducts a cyclic process of alternating direct and alternating currents until it can output the right amount of AC.
 The voltage regulator, exciter windings, rotating rectifiers, and the rotor/ armature conduct the whole procedure.

 Perceive the voltage regulator as the traffic police at the roundabout.
 They are there to create a balance which if altered, you shall experience some serious chaos or stagnation.

-The best generators have a fuel system to sustain them for 6-8 hours, depending on their size and power output.
+The best generators have a fuel system to sustain them for 6-8 hours, depending on the generators size and power output.
 Many have a fuel system mounted on the frame.
 However, most of the commercial machines require an external fuel system to sustain them longer.
 They all have the following parts working together for smooth operation:

 Fuel pump – to electrically transfer fuel from the main tank to the smaller one used for that period the generator is on.
 You did not expect to use buckets for the transfer, did you?

 Fuel injector – it transfers already atomized liquid fuel into the combustion chamber of the engine.